Check out our new ABC11 app!

 Weather

 Weather can change in an instant, so it's handy to be alerted when something severe is headed your way.
 Get hourly conditions and 7-day forecasts for your locations of interest.
-Users can swipe left to right to view Accuweather forecasts.
+Users can swipe left to right to view Accuweather forecasts from different cities.
+You must tap on the hourly forecast to get the latest 7-day forecast.
 For more details, just swipe up to get real-time animated radar images on an interactive map along with detailed weather information.
 The app also includes alerts for incoming severe weather events such as snow, thunderstorms, high winds or tornadoes.
 Need to add another location?
 Choose as many cities as you want in the Manage Locations link at the bottom.

 Live Video